towa-digital/posts/11-25-2018-laravel-valet/WP-Development-With-Laravel-Valet.md

 # WordPress Development with Laravel Valet

 There are tons of options for setting up a local development environment for WordPress.
-We tried a couple of different ones with different tooling and setup configurations.
 In this post we want to show you, how you can use [Laravel Valet](https://laravel.com/docs/5.7/valet) for local WordPress development.

 ## Laravel Valet